idrkaa/wfa-selfbot/README.md

 </h2>

 **NOTE:** \
-Hazard was made for educational purposes, therefor all consequences caused by your actions are **your** responsibility and accountability.
+wfa - selfbot was made for educational purposes, therefor all consequences caused by your actions are **your** responsibility and accountability.

 ---